PlakarKorp/docs.plakar.io/content/quickstart/_index.md

-The `push` commands will scan `/bin` and store content in the repository, performing deduplication to avoid storing redundant data: the second and third pushes are much faster and do not cause the repository to grow much as they only record structure and metadata informations.
+The `push` commands will scan `/bin` and store content in the repository, performing deduplication to avoid storing redundant data: the second and third pushes are much faster and do not cause the repository to grow much as they only record structure and metadata information.

-The snapshots are completely independant, it is possible to delete the first one without affecting the two others even though they relied on the same deduplicated data.
+The snapshots are completely independent, it is possible to delete the first one without affecting the two others even though they relied on the same deduplicated data.